gatsbyjs/gatsby/docs/docs/overview-of-the-gatsby-build-process.md

 ### Understanding `gatsby build` (build time)

-Gatsby's `build` command should be run when you’ve added the finishing touches to your site and everything looks great. `gatsby build` creates a version of your site with production-ready optimizations like packaging up your site’s config, data, and code, and creating all the static HTML pages that eventually get [rehydrated](/docs/glossary#hydration) into a React application.
+Gatsby's `build` command should be run when you've added the finishing touches to your site and everything looks great. `gatsby build` creates a version of your site with production-ready optimizations like packaging up your site's config, data, and code, and creating all the static HTML pages that eventually get [rehydrated](/docs/glossary#hydration) into a React application.

 The output of running `gatsby build` in a fresh install of the Gatsby default starter looks like this: